alinex/node-spawn/README.md

 As an additional benefit smaller processes may be called earlier because their weight is low and can be added to the already high weight.

+### OS Priorities

+The process priorities will not only work for the start queue but also on the operating system if already running.
+Therefore the nice-value of each process is set appropriate to it's priority.
+That allows the operating system to give the processes different amount of cpu time.
+The range goes from 5% to 200% of the normal system process (nice=0).

 API